It was worth the wait.

 And it looks and sounds great!

-After Tarantino revived Bernard Herrmann’s iconic whistled theme (used for his 2002 film ‘Kill Bill: Vol. 1’) after taken it from the obscure 60’s Brit Psycho thriller Twisted Nerve, it was exposed to a new audience.
+After Tarantino revived Bernard Herrmann’s iconic whistled theme (used for his 2002 film ‘Kill Bill: Vol. 1’) after taking it from the obscure 60’s Brit Psycho thriller Twisted Nerve, it was exposed to a new audience.

 All Herrmann’s sense for chilling and powerful evocation is at work.
 The score was made by the master during his British period (while he was persona non grata in Hollywood).
 The Brothers Boulting production of Twisted Nerve is considered by many a forgettable film, which is far from the truth… But it is true that one amazing aspect of it is Herrmann’s soundtrack.